Charles Calvert (governor): Early life and ancestry

 Calvert was born Charles Calvert Lazenby in England in 1688.
 Neither of his parents has been positively identified but it may be that his father was Charles Calvert, 3rd Baron Baltimore, 2nd Proprietor Governor of Maryland (1637–1715), or another member of the Calvert family.
 His mother's identity in unknown but, judging by the Calvert family papers, she may have been the "Countess Henrietta", also known as "Mother Calvert", who died circa 1728.
 However, in Douglas Richardson's Plantagenet Ancestry: A Study In Colonial And Medieval Families, 2nd Edition (pg 467), no illegitimate children are listed under Charles Calvert, 3rd Baron Baltimore.
 There is no mention of Calvert (Lazenby).

 Military career

-Calvert served in England's wars against France and Spain, most likely reaching the rank of ensign by around 1709.
-In 1718 Calvert purchased further commissions in the army, becoming at aged 30 first a lieutenant and later a captain in the Grenadier Guards, promotions which most likely were financed by his wealthy Calvert patrons.
-Guards Regiments were among the most prestigious in the army and commissions were comparatively expensive.
+Calvert served in the War of the Spanish Succession, most likely reaching the rank of ensign by around 1709.
+In 1718 Calvert purchased further commissions in the British Army, becoming at aged 30 first a lieutenant and later a captain in the 1st Regiment of Foot Guards, promotions which most likely were financed by his wealthy Calvert patrons.
+The regiment was among the most prestigious in the British Army and commissions for it were comparatively expensive.